GUIDED WALKS OFFER VISION IMPAIRED PEOPLE THE CHANCE TO GET TO GRIPS WITH KING’S LYNN’S HISTORY

 The Association receives no state funding of any sort instead relying entirely on legacies and donations.

-Five members of staff at Norfolk’s sight loss charity – including one who has been blind since birth – are...
+Read full story ›Five members of staff at Norfolk’s sight loss charity – including one who has been blind since birth – have...

 Read full story ›